 Quick Summary

-- Running builds muscles, especially the calves, hamstring, quadriceps, glutes, and hips.
+- Running, particularly sprinting, builds muscles, especially the calves, hamstrings, quadriceps, glutes, and hips.

-- The intensity and the length of running influences the amount of muscle mass you will gain.
+- The intensity and length of running influence the amount of muscle mass you will gain.

 Does Running Build Muscle?

-First, intensity and length.
-When it comes down to it, how much muscle mass you build while running ultimately depends on how you run.
+By extent, I mean, intensity and length.
+See, based on my experience working with clients and aspiring athletes, when it comes down to it, how much muscle mass you build while running ultimately depends on how you run.

-Steady-state running and sprint sessions are not the same things as they have a different impact on your body.
+Steady-state running and sprint sessions are not the same thing, as they have different impacts on your body.

-The former can harm your muscle-building efforts, whereas the latter can do wonders to your muscle mass.
+The former can harm your muscle-building efforts, whereas the latter can do wonders for your muscle mass.

-Before we get into why let’s first explain the process behind muscle growth.
+Before we get into why let me first explain the process behind muscle growth.

 The Process Behind Muscle Building